MicrosoftDocs/win32/desktop-src/SecCrypto/signeddata.md

-﻿---
+---
-Description: 'Provides properties and methods to establish the content to be signed with a digital signature, to sign or cosign data digitally, and to verify the digital signature of signed data.
-The signed message is in PKCS \#7 format.' ms.assetid: '500437e8-a637-4e89-9ac9-aa3ea20d437f'
+Description: Provides properties and methods to establish the content to be signed with a digital signature, to sign or cosign data digitally, and to verify the digital signature of signed data.
+The signed message is in PKCS \#7 format. ms.assetid: 500437e8-a637-4e89-9ac9-aa3ea20d437f
 title: SignedData object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SignedData object